threatlabindonesia/INTELL-OSINT-AND-CONTENT-CHECKER/README.md

 ---

 ## 📝 License & Usage Terms
-These tools may only be downloaded and used by those who have been given explicit permission by the author.
-Any redistribution, copying, or unauthorized use will be considered a violation of copyright and applicable laws.
+These tools are free to download and use by anyone.
+However, any redistribution, or copying without permission is considered copyright infringement.
+If you would like to contribute or develop please email.

 ---